PierreBanwarth/MIDI-Accordina/README.md

  - micro usb input

 # Code

 ## Menu

 1. General
-    Octave (MIDI and Synth)
+    * Octave (MIDI and Synth)
 1. MIDI
-    Classic midi keyboard + 6 drones
+    * Classic midi keyboard + 6 drones
-    Drum midi keyboard
+    * Drum midi keyboard
 2. Synth
-    Polyphonic keyboard + Envelope for drones (2 oscillators each) Waveform for all oscillators
+    * Polyphonic keyboard + Envelope for drones (2 oscillators each)
+    * Waveform for all oscillators
+    * Waveform for all oscillators
-    Octave for all oscillators
+    * Octave for all oscillators
-    Attack for all oscillators
+    * Attack for all oscillators